songnick/CircleBar/README.md

-# CircleProgress
+# CircleBar
-<font size=14>Everyday we use different APP, and I find some funny progressbar; So I think I can implement those by myself.
+<font size=14>Everyday we use different APP, and I find some funny bar; So I think I can implement those by myself.
-By this way I can understand how to define a CustomView and know about View's [OnMeasure,OnLayout,OnDraw](https://developer.android.com/training/custom-views/index.html)</font>
+By this way I can understand how to use View or ViewGroup or RLT to define a CustomView and know about View's [OnMeasure,OnLayout,OnDraw](https://developer.android.com/training/custom-views/index.html)</font>

 ### AccelerationProgress